 Here's a non-obvious reality.
 Saudi founders and UAE corporates increasingly outsource web work to Amman — not because it's the cheapest option (it isn't — Egypt and Pakistan undercut Amman) but because the combination of talent density, regional market understanding, and scope is hard to beat.

-• Scope vs Dubai or Riyadh.
-Comparable scopes 20–40% less when sourced from Amman versus Dubai Design District or Riyadh.
-For a Saudi SME buying a after-discovery site in Riyadh, the Amman equivalent is after discovery with similar or better delivery.
+- Scope vs Dubai or Riyadh.
+Comparable builds run 20–40% less when sourced from Amman versus Dubai Design District or Riyadh.
+For a Saudi SME buying a mid-tier site in Riyadh, the Amman equivalent is leaner with similar or better delivery.

 Want to compare Ijjad on your actual project?